sg893052/sonic-buildimage/L3/RIFCounters/L3_RIF_Counters_HLD.md

   - RIF Counters are not supported on TD4, TH4 platforms due to HW limitations / unavailability of counter resources
   - RIF Counters does not show error counts, it could be either packets that are valid but not forwarded or invalid packets
   - RIF counters will not account for CPU generated Tx packets
+  - RIF counters rx stats will not account for packets destined to CPU

 # 2 Functionality